royen99/coinbase-scripts/README.md

 ⚠️ LTC: Not enough data for indicators.
 Required: 51, Available: 46.\
 ⚠️ ETH: Not enough data for long-term MA.
 Skipping.

+🔄 **Testing Stratagy**: The `main` branch of this project is running 24/7 against an actual Coinbase wallet, doing actual trades (with a moderate sized wallet) with currently the following coins enabled:
+- ETH
+- XRP
+- DOGE
+- SOL
+- GODS
+- BONK
+- HONEY
+- MATIC
+- LTC

 Additional settings (inside the `config.json`) are needed holding your database info and which coins you want to enable/disable.\
 You can adjust `trade_percentage` to control how much of your balance gets traded. 😘💸\
 **Fine-Tune Parameters**: Adjust the `volatility_window`, `trend_window`, and `stop_loss_percentage` to suit your risk tolerance and market conditions. 📊